Police

 POLICE

-We act for all police forces around the country.
-We also represent the National Crime Agency, the Independent Office for Police Conduct, Police and Crime Commissioners and other policing bodies including the College of Policing and the National Police Chiefs’ Council and private providers in the criminal justice service.
+We also represent the National Crime Agency, the Independent Office for Police Conduct, Police and Crime Commissioners, policing bodies including the College of Policing and the National Police Chiefs’ Council, and private providers in the criminal justice service.

-• the public inquiries into Undercover Policing, Child Sexual Abuse, the Manchester Arena attack and the Salisbury poisonings;
+• the public inquiries into the Southport and Nottingham killings, Undercover Policing, Child Sexual Abuse, the Manchester Arena bombing, the Salisbury poisonings, and the government’s response to Covid-19;

-• the Gaia Pope-Sutherland, Guildford pub bombings, Croydon tram derailment, Stephen Port murder victims, Briggs and the three recent London terrorist attack inquests;
+• inquests touching the deaths of Gaia Pope-Sutherland, Sabina Rizvi, Nicola Bulley, Kelvin Bainbridge, Jalal Uddin, the victims of the Stephen Port murders, the Keyham shootings, Guildford pub bombings, Croydon tram derailment, and the three recent London terrorist attacks;

-• the judicial reviews concerning Public Order Act powers in the context of the 2019 Extinction Rebellion protest, Balkwell and W80;
+• the judicial reviews concerning Public Order Act powers in the context of various major climate change protests, and the full range of police decisions including Balkwell and W80;

-• information law cases including Dias, Re QM and Re M;
+• RIPA and information law cases including Dias, Re QM, Re M and McCaffrey/Birney;

-advising on the national policing of lockdown regulations, anti-fracking protests and other major public order operations;
+• advising on the national policing of the lockdown regulations, ‘Right Care Right Person’, drafting the National Public Order Advice and advising on the Israel and Palestine protests and other major public order operations;

-• whistleblowing and discrimination cases including Hextall and Eckland; and pay and pensions cases, including Boskovic, Corsham and Prior;
+• whistleblowing and discrimination cases including Hextall and Eckland; and pay and pensions cases, including Boskovic, Corsham, Prior, Major and Squire;

-• leading misconduct proceedings including most cases involving senior officers, the IOPC’s first independently presented case, numerous appeals from and judicial review challenges to misconduct decisions (most recently Superintendent Robyn Williams).
+• high-profile misconduct proceedings, including those concerning the Couzens and Coleraine WhatsApp groups, Carrick, Summerill, dos Santos, ‘Child Q’, Apter and Adderley, the IOPC’s first independently presented case, and numerous appeals from and judicial review challenges to misconduct decisions (including Superintendent Robyn Williams and Commander Julian Bennett);

-We draw on our complementary expertise, for example in Employment, Pensions, Public law and Business and Specialist Crime.
-Many of our police barristers are recognised as specialists in their field, as well as excellent jury and panel advocates.
+We draw on our complementary expertise, for example in Employment, Pensions, Public Law and Business and Specialist Crime.
+Many of our team are recognised as specialists in their field, as well as excellent jury and panel advocates.

-Our team, led by John Beggs KC, includes 13 police law silks and is distinguished by:
+Our team, led by James Berry KC and Cecily White, includes 15 police law silks and is distinguished by:

 • first, our cutting-edge understanding of police law.
 We know that police clients need effective solutions, applying often complex and developing law in difficult situations;